HydeZero/OtwArchiveHelper/README.md

 >[!CAUTION]
 > DO NOT USE THIS PROJECT TO BREAK THE TERMS OF SERVICE OF ANY WEBSITES.
 By using this library, you agree that you understand the risks and that the developer isn't liable for any consequences that result.

 This project is just a helper to allow other C# programs to grab content from websites using the [otwarchive](https://github.com/otwcode/otwarchive) as a backend.
-This project relies on scraping.
+This project relies on scraping, but absolutely NO DATA IS STORED IN THE LIBRARY ITSELF.
+The library only provides the data.
 You can use this to:

 * Make an Avalonia UI app to read such content
 * Make a terminal program